DonFrancis1/Fabric-Saturday/README.md

     8. Uncheck transfer immediately and click OK.

 ### Creating Warehouse and database objects
-Fabric items will be created within the warehouse for incremental loading.
+  Fabric items will be created within the warehouse for incremental loading:
     1. a watermarktable (this table within incremental loading context keep metadata of SaleOrderTable which will be used to track the freshness of data ingested into the warehouse)
-  2. a store procedure to update the watermarktable.
+    2. a store procedure to update the watermarktable:
         1. On the explorer, click the + icon to add your LH1 to the warehouse.
         2. Create a new SQL query
         3. Use the SQL query in the repository named WarehouseObjects
+### Create a pipeline for incremental refresh